-Climbing arborist: This is a position that most arborists will occupy at some point in their career and it is the most rewarding.
-Becoming an efficient climbing arborist definitely requires time, commitment and dedication, and also listening to and learning from the people around you.
+Climbing arborist is a position that most arborists will occupy at some point in their career and it is the most rewarding.
+It requires time, commitment and dedication, as well as listening to and learning from the people around you.
 This position will vary greatly from day to day.
-One year of experience equals 1,795 hours, according to the ISA.
+According to the International Society of Arboriculture (ISA), one year of experience equals 1,795 hours.